MIvanchev/static-wine32/README.md

 harder.
 Yes, I'm aware of
 [Gallium Nine Standalone](https://github.com/iXit/wine-nine-standalone).

+### Is DXVK supported?
+Not yet.
+I need some time to adapt it, but it shouldn't be too much work.

 ### Is there any speed increase?

-I haven't benchmarked but probably only minimal.
+I haven't benchmarked but probably only minimal with the default build flags.
+The REAL shit should happen if you compile with link time optimization (LTO), people sometimes report speed increase in Mesa alone of about 15-20%.

 ### What is known to work?